ambianic/ambianic-box/README.md

 If you don't have a 3D printer handy for the box enclosure, you can use a service like [CraftCloud3D](http://craftcloud3d.com/) to order a 3D print shipped to your door within several days.
 The prices for an [Ambianic Box 3D model](Ambianic_Box_for_Home_Care.stl) print range from $20-30 as of November 2020 depending on the provider and print material.

+## Installing Ambianic Edge

+We recommend installing the [Ambianic Raspberry Pi Image](https://github.com/ambianic/ambianic-rpi-image) on the Ambianic Box.

 # Related Projects